5 surprising trends about multifamily unit turnover

 Thanks to a survey sponsored by American Express, we’ve gathered perspectives from over 1,000 renters and 600 multifamily companies to provide a dual perspective on the current state of the multifamily resident experience.

-Current resident retention rates for management companies in 2021
+Current resident retention rates for management companies

 Our takeaway: property managers should look closer at their resident experience